al-caveman/cavemark/README.md

 [myimage] shows a happy cat[mynote].
 ```

-Then, xassuming resources `myimage` and `mynote` are defined, you will
+Then, assuming resources `myimage` and `mynote` are defined, you will
 conveniently get this beautifully formatted page:

 ![rendered output](https://raw.githubusercontent.com/Al-Caveman/cavemark/master/test001.png)